Are you finding it difficult to manage your maintenance and reliability resources? Do you feel like you cannot catch up on the work order backlog?

 10 techs x 40 hours/week = 400 hours/week = 1 crew week

 The best practice for the process industry is to have a backlog of 4-6 crew weeks in total for weekly and daily work.
-If the backlog is 6 weeks and if no additional work orders are added to the backlog it will take 6 weeks for the crew to finish all work orders during regular work hours.
+If it’s 6 weeks and if no additional work orders are added it will take 6 weeks for the crew to finish all work orders during regular work hours.

-Some industries like pharma and food may have best practice backlog targets of about 2-4 weeks.
+Some industries like pharma and food may have best practice targets of about 2-4 weeks.

-TIP: Your weekly and daily backlog should be calculated separately from the shutdown backlog.
+TIP: Your weekly and daily backlog should be calculated separately from the shutdown.

 For shutdowns, the issue becomes more about: ‘Can we operate reliably until the next shutdown?’